The world is huge

 Sanitize Your Area

 There’s no gentle way to say this: Planes are gross.
 Microbiologists estimate that airplane tray tables have an average of 2,155 colony-forming units (CFUs, a.k.a. “germs”) per square inch.
 That’s compared to the 70 CFUs per square inch that lurk on airport bathroom stall locks.
-Pack some sanitizing wipes and wipe down your tray table, seatback TV, remote control, armrests, and seatbelt latch—basically any hard surface you’re going to touch during your flight.
+Pack some sanitizing wipes and wipe down your tray table, seatback TV, remote control, armrests, and seatbelt latch—any hard surface you’re going to touch during your flight should be cleaned.

-Save yourself by blowing away the germs via the air vent above your head.
 Set the ventilation to low or medium and position it directly in front of your head, blowing straight down.
-If you can feel the air flow on your lap, you’ve done it right.
+If you can feel the airflow on your lap, you’ve done it right.
+(Just make sure you sanitize your hands after touching the air vent, as they are another surface that’s rarely cleaned in between flights.)

 Count the Rows Until the Exit